-Windmills are described along with basic definition, meaning, parts, working, uses, electricity and power production, diagram.
+Windmills are described along with basic definition, meaning, parts of the windmill, working, uses, electricity and power production, diagram.

 Let’s start the basics of windmills in terms of definition, meaning, purpose.